hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 With this in place, we'll put it in the **beforeEach** method so every time a test gets executed, it has to go back to root first.

+After that, it's recommended to clear out the database to ensure a fresh start for subsequent tests.
+We're gonna move the **haveNoNotes** step into the **beforeEach** method too.

 {% highlight swift %}
 class HomeTests: KIFTestCase {